rmwc/rmwc/src/rmwc/docs/README-METHODOLOGY.md

 ## Breaking Changes

-As stated in "Why?", the goal of this library is to be unopinionated, and that includes opinions about breaking changes that come downstream from material-components-web.
-In the future, steps may be taken to insulate consumers by providing a deprecation path, but for the time being please make sure your keep eyes on the official MDC Changelog and RMWC will do its best to also keep its changelog up to date.
+As stated in "Why?", the goal of this library is to be un-opinionated, and that includes opinions about breaking changes that come downstream from material-components-web.
+While RMWC goes to great lengths to insulate you from  breaking changes through deprecations and warning messages, unfortunately not every breaking change is a candidate for a deprecation.

 With that said, you can each release of RMWC is bound to a specific release of material-components-web, so you can safely continue running your current version without upgrading.
 As of 2.0.0, components are also individually packaged and released.
 If you have a large code base and want to insulate yourself from change, it is recommended you install one component at a time.